Sharps Container Overfilling? No more!

 The Sharpsmart container is the only sharps container system in the world with a tray that self-locks when contents reach the fill level.
 It takes the human choice out of the equation; it protects healthcare workers that would, by nature, put patient needs ahead of their own safety, and it ensures that costs are managed at a facility level with sharps container capacity being fully realised without risk to users.

-Don't accept an overflowing sharps container to be an acceptable standard.
-For more information on the unique safety features of the Sharpsmart container, read more here.
+Don't accept an overflowing sharps bin to be an acceptable standard.
+For more information on the unique safety features of the Sharpsmart clinically-designed sharps container, read more here.